Inevitability of Polarization in Geometric Opinion Exchange: Model and dynamics

-where $f:[-1,1]\to\mathbb{R}$ is an \emph{update function}.
-The update function signifies how much agent $i$ will change their opinion based on the preexisting alignment $\bck{\vu_i,\vu_j}$.

-This interaction can be viewed as agent $i$ updating their opinion based on information, discussion or another interaction originating with agent $j$.
-The biased assimilation assumption should reflect that if the opinions are similar (e.g., $\bck{\vu_i, \vu_j} \approx 1$), $\vu_i$ will be ``attracted'' towards $\vu_j$, and if they are dissimilar (e.g., $\bck{\vu_i, \vu_j} \approx -1$), then $\vu_i$ is ``repelled'' away from $\vu_j$.
-Moreover, it seems natural to expect that function $f$ exhibits some sort of monotonicity.
-Some natural examples of update functions are $f(A)=\eta\cdot A$ suggested in~\cite{HJMR} and $f(A)=\eta\cdot \sign(A)$ studied in~\cite{gaitonde2021polarization} (in both cases there is a hyperparameter $\eta>0$).

-We then consider the dynamics with discrete time $t=0,1,2,\ldots$, where at each step a pair $(i,j)$ is chosen independently at random.
-In our results we will assume that $(i,j)$ is chosen i.i.d.~from a fixed \emph{intervention distribution} $\mathcal{D}$ with full support.
+We then consider the dynamics with discrete time $t=0,1,2,\ldots$, where at each step $t$, a pair $(i,j)$ is chosen i.i.d.~from $[n]\times[n]$ according to a fixed distribution $\mathcal{D}$ with full support, referred to as an \emph{interaction distribution}.
+We then say that, at time $t$, agent $j$ \emph{influences} agent $i$, or more generally that $i$ and $j$ \emph{interacted} at time $t$.
+Then agent $i$ updates its opinion, where we define its new opinion \(\vec u_i'\) to be given by

+where $f:[-1,1]\to\mathbb{R}$ is a fixed \emph{update function} (we prove in \Cref{claim:new_correlation} that, in the update functions we consider, we never have $\vec w=0$.
+Therefore, the new opinion is well defined.).